 - Deliberate concealment of any of the above

-The company’s approach to whistleblowing is under-pinned by the belief that if a staff member is genuinely concerned that wrongdoing has been or is being committed, or if they are concerned about the mental wellbeing of an individual they should not ignore it.
-Of course it is also the staff member’s responsibility and legal obligation not to disclose any confidential information relating to the company to any third party.
+The company’s approach to whistleblowing is under-pinned by the belief that if a staff member is genuinely concerned that wrongdoing has been or is being committed, or if they are concerned about the mental wellbeing of an individual, they should not ignore it.
+If a staff member feels they need independent advice, they can contact Cyprus Authorities and ask for confidential advice on whistle-blowing matters, but it is the staff member’s responsibility not to disclose any confidential information relating to the company to this third party.

 ENVIRONMENTAL & HEALTH AND SAFETY POLICY